 Is the preventative treatment Evusheld available on the NHS?

-Kidney Care UK was very disappointed that the government has chosen not to purchase Evusheld for NHS use.
-We know how important and disappointing this is for kidney patients, particularly those who may be less well protected.
-We are highlighting this to policy makers in all of our conversations and campaigning for the Government to prioritise the development of new treatments that can offer protection against the virus and act quickly to make effective treatments available.
+Kidney Care UK was very disappointed that the government chose not to make Evusheld available in the NHS, at a time it was available in over 30 countries around the world.
+We know how important and disappointing this was for kidney patients, particularly those who may be less well protected.
+We are campaigning for the Government to prioritise the development of new treatments that can offer protection against the virus and act quickly to make effective treatments available.

 See our 'Evusheld and CKD: your questions answered' information article about the need for protection to live with Covid-19.